gemstation/gemforge/README.md

 ### gemforge init

-This command will initialize a new Gemforge project by creating a Gemforge config file.
+This command will initialize a Gemforge config file for an existing project.

-If using Gemforge with an existing smart contract project then this command is the first one to use.

 ```
 > gemforge init